kkotenko/robotframework/doc/releasenotes/rf-7.0b1_fix.rst

 .. default-role:: code

-`Robot Framework`_ 7.0 is a new major release with native `VAR` syntax for creating variables (`#3761`_), support for mixing embedded and normal arguments with library keywords (`#4710`_) and various other enhancements and bug fixes.
+`Robot Framework`_ 7.0 is a new major release with enhanced listener interface (`#3296`_), native `VAR` syntax for creating variables (`#3761`_), support for mixing embedded and normal arguments with library keywords (`#4710`_) and various other enhancements and bug fixes.
 Robot Framework 7.0 requires Python 3.8 or newer (`#4294`_).

-Robot Framework 7.0 alpha 2 was released on Wednesday November 22, 2023.
-It is especially targeted for external tool developers for testing how `backwards incompatible changes`_ and deprecations_ possibly affect their tools.
-We can still make adjustments or even revert problematic changes before the final release.
+Robot Framework 7.0 beta 1 was released on Friday December 15, 2023.
+It is targeted for anyone interested to see how they can use the `interesting new features`__ and how `backwards incompatible changes`_ and deprecations_ possibly affect their tests, tasks, tools and libraries.
+If needed, we can still make adjustments or even revert problematic changes before the final release.

-We also hope to get feedback from the general user base related to the `VAR` syntax (`#3761`_) and other new features.
-Making changes to them is much easier now than after the final release when we need to take backwards compatibility into account.

 Questions and comments related to the release can be sent to the `#devel` channel on `Robot Framework Slack`_ and possible bugs submitted to